On this page:

 What is a "testamentary trust?

-If you want your life insurance proceeds to be paid to your estate, consider including a testamentary trust in your Will.
+If you want your life insurance proceeds to be paid to your estate, you may wish to the inclusion of including a testamentary trust in your Will.

 A testamentary trust: